-A helpful approach is to ask good questions about what their best course of action, and outline the possible consequences.
-If your child did something to you, maybe you can ask why he or she did that.
+A helpful approach is to ask good questions about what is their best course of action and outline the possible consequences.
+If your child did something inappropriate, maybe you can ask how he or she can fix it.

 4. Talk to your child about friendships: